SandroWeber/ubii-msg-formats/README.md

 - Messages related to the topic data
 - The `topicDataMessage` can have repeated entries of the following types:
   - `publishTopicData`: topic value pair for transporting values of the specified topic

+### Subscribtion Message

+- Messages related to subscribing to the topic data and unsubscribing from the topic data
+- The `subscribtionMessage` can have repeated entries of the following types:
   - `subscribeTopicData`: topic a device wants to subscribe to.
   - `unsubscribeTopicData`: topic a device wants to unsubscribe.

+## Topics

+Topics are transported as strings.
+Topics are stringified on payload creation.
+You can parse them after you have received the buffer and created the corresponding message with `JSON.parse()`.

 ## Protobuf